Charleston to Naples FL

 So off we went again heading for Ocala which is about halfway to Tampa as I didn’t fancy driving another 150 miles having already driven from Savannah.
 The scenery was much the same and fortunately the price of fuel continued to fall as we travelled south.
 We topped the tank up twice today paying as little as $2.18 a gallon, which is a lot less than the $4+ we were paying for much of our last trip.

-We arrived at a local Wal-Mart here in Ocala at about 1610 and I was pleased to have got here.
+We arrived at a local Wal-Mart here in Ocala at about 16:10 and I was pleased to have arrived.
 Driving an RV is more tiring than a car, more concentration is needed due to the size, handling characteristics and having to think for other road users.
-With one of these things if you have an accident irrespective of whose to blame you lose not only your transport but your accommodation so the stakes are higher and the responsibility greater.
+With one of these things if you have an accident irrespective of who is to blame, you lose not only your transport but your accommodation so the stakes are higher and the responsibility greater.

 LOCATION TONIGHT: Wal-Mart Super, 2600 SW 19th Ave, Ocala, FL 34474.